IIIF/api/source/auth/2.0/index.md

 * If the response is a 200 and the `location` property is present, the client _MUST_ use the supplied location to request the Content Resource.
 * If the response is a 401,
   * The client does not have access to the Content Resource or images from an image service, and thus the client __checks for authentication services__ associated with the Content Resource or Image Service - e.g., in the Manifest, or in the Image Information Document (info.json).
   * If the probe response has a `location` property, the client can choose to show this immediately while offering the authentication flow to the user.
-If the Content Resource in the `location` property itself has authentication services (including a probe service), the client should... <!-- wording! keep this succinct! -->
+If the Content Resource in the `location` property itself has authentication services (including a probe service), the client should... **FIXME wording! keep this succinct!**
 * If the response is neither 200 nor 401, the client must handle other HTTP status codes.

 * When the client checks for authentication services:
   * First it looks for a External access service pattern as this does not require any user interaction.
 If present, it opens the Access Token service to see if the user has the authorizing aspect required to meet the authorization requirement.
   * If no External service is present, the client checks for a Kiosk access service pattern as it does not involve user interaction.
 If present, it opens the Access Service in a separate window.
-  * If no Kiosk access service is present, the client presents any Interactive Access Service patterns available and prompts the user to interact with one of them.
+  * If no Kiosk access service is present, the client presents any Active Access Service patterns available and prompts the user to interact with one of them.
 When the user selects the access service to interact with the client opens that service URI in a separate tab (or window).
   * When the Access service window closes, either automatically or by the user, the client Opens the Access Token Service.

 * After the Access Token service has been requested, if the client receives a token, it tries the Probe Service again with this newly acquired token.